 At a certain point, we shelve the dreams of youth for adult responsibilities, and yet, every now and then, we run across their mementos.
 Like that old tennis racket in the back of the closet, we take it out and shadow swing a few backhands to remind us of what it once felt like to be young and full of promise.
 Then with solemn remembrance, we give a farewell salute to our former self.
 Resigned to the aging factor, we close the closet door and accept the harsh reality.

-Yes, chronologically, our bodies are aging but our spirit is eternal.
 Fifty is the seasoned age of life when we’re wise enough not to repeat the mistakes of youth, but still young enough not to give up on our dreams.
 For those with grown children, chances are they’ve moved on with their lives.
 It’s our time.
-Time to take a second bite at the apple and cut another slice from the pie of life, to reconnect with our inner self.
-The one we said farewell to that now roams the hallowed halls of consciousness… I am reminded of a tribute to life in Edith Piaf’s ballad; Non, je ne regrette rien “No, I regret nothing.”
+Time to cut another slice from the pie of life and reconnect with our inner self; the one we said farewell to that now roams the hallowed halls of consciousness, crying out to be set free.
+I am reminded of a tribute to life in Edith Piaf’s ballad; Non, Je ne regrette rien, No, I regret nothing.

 Regrets are those haunting silhouettes we entertain in private of the risks we didn’t take, the dreams we failed to realize, and the missed opportunities they may have presented.
 And when the time comes for me to go gently into that good night, I, too, will have no regrets.
 Don’t allow fear to rob you of your dreams while you can still breathe the breath of a new day.
 Grab life by the tail, and take it for a ride!